kubernetes/enhancements/keps/sig-node/3695-pod-resources-for-dra/README.md

 ###### Will enabling / using this feature result in increasing size or count of the existing API objects?

-No.
+No. Enabling this feature does not change the number of API objects returned.
+But it may increase the size of each object whenever there are Dynamic Resources to report where each ContainerResources now has an extra dynamic_resources field.

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?

 No. Feature is out of existing any paths in kubelet.

 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?

-DDOSing the API can lead to resource exhaustion.
+Negligible amount of CPU and memory.
+Because the API is purely read-only and piggy-backs on the kubelet’s existing cache and checkpointing machinery, exposing Dynamic Resources incurs only similar minimal serialization and storage as CPUManager and DeviceManager—so any extra CPU, memory, disk, or I/O impact is negligible.

+###### Can enabling / using this feature result in resource exhaustion of some node resources (PIDs, sockets, inodes, etc.)?

+No, because the endpoint queries existing data structures inside the kubelet.

 ### Troubleshooting

 ###### How does this feature react if the API server and/or etcd is unavailable?

-N/A.
+No impact, the feature is node-local.

 ###### What are other known failure modes?

-The API will always return a well-known error.
+feature gate disabled: The API will always return a well-known error.
 In normal operation, the API is expected to never return an error and always return a valid response, because it utilizes internal kubelet data which is always available.
 Bugs may cause the API to return unexpected errors, or to return inconsistent data.
 Consumers of the API should treat unexpected errors as bugs of this API.

 ###### What steps should be taken if SLOs are not being met to determine the problem?

-N/A.
+Check the error code to learn if the consumer of the API is being throttle by rate limiting introduced in the parent KEP 606.
+Check the kubelet logs to learn about resource allocation errors.

 ## Implementation History